Pivot Festival returns to the Yukon. This year’s festival spans over 16 days, bringing comedy, theatre and storytelling to Whitehorse and Dawson City.

 What does success look like to you?

 January 22, 2019 7:30pm, Whitehorse — at the North of Ordinary Experience Centre (4201 4 Ave #200)

 A partnership with Brave New Words in which local writers and performers are invited to share their stories.
 The evening is curated by Peter Jickling and brings together musicians, storytellers, comedians and poets.
 This year's hard-hitting literary line-up includes poet Michael Eden Reynolds, playwright Patti Flather, writer Eva Holland, writer Susanne Hingley, as well as musical performances by Claire Ness.

 ABOUT THE FESTIVAL

+Heading into its 11th year, Nakai Theatre’s Pivot Festival is a highlight of the Yukon theatre season, presenting some of Canada’s most innovative and engaging performances.
 Pivot invites us to connect with people and theatre close to home and from around the world.
-Pivot transcends our assumptions about theatre by mixing inspirational productions, first looks at new ideas, great parties, and opportunities to join in the creative fun.
-Pivot brings the light of being together into the long nights of a Yukon January.
+The festival transcends our assumptions about theatre by mixing inspirational productions, revisiting crowd favourites, and opportunities to join in the creative fun.